ckkqwer/TaskMaster/README.md

 # TaskMaster
-Practice project based on Flask following a tutorial in freecodecamp https://youtu.be/Z1RJmh_OqeA
+Practice project in Flask following a tutorial in freecodecamp https://youtu.be/Z1RJmh_OqeA